ln-komandur/nextcloud-on-ubuntu/README.md

 ---

-The nextcloud server's IP address could change for several reasons if it is not static or bound to the mac address, including but not limited to connecting it to a different network, a new router, change in DHCP range of the existing router etc.
+The nextcloud server's IP address could change for several reasons including but not limited to the following
+1. if it is not static or bound to the mac address,
+2. connecting it to a different network, a new router,
+3. change in DHCP range of the existing router
+4. connecting the nextcloud server to the same network / router through a different network card (e.g. Wired / Wireless, new network card)
+5. etc.

 Imagine the nextcloud server's IP address changed from `192.168.254.56` to `192.168.0.27`.
 After this change, when nextcloud is accessed using the old IP address in the browser (i.e. https://192.168.254.56/nextcloud), an "Access through untrusted domain" page is most likely to be displayed.